DracoAter/jenkins2/README.md

 - List installed plugins
 - Install / uninstall a plugin by short name (i.e. ssh-credentials)
+- Install a plugin from hpi or jpi file
 - Show plugin info

 ## Credentials